learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 > A vector is an **array** of numbers arranged in some order, as opposed to the single numbered scalar.

-A numbers contained within a vector are known as scalar components of the vector.
+The numbers contained within a vector are known as scalar components of the vector.
 Vectors are built from individual components, which are numerical in nature.
 We can think of a vector as a list of numbers, and vector algebra as operations performed on the numbers in the list.

 \begin{equation}
 x =